-Take your vehicle to a qualified technician for a safety check, advise experts at Driving.
-Even if you plan to sell your car at a dealership or other retail company, understanding what work needs to be done will help you better negotiate a selling price, especially if you get an estimate on needed repairs or maintenance.
+Take your vehicle to a qualified technician for a safety check, advise experts at the publication Driving.
+Even if you plan to sell your car at a dealership or other retailer, understanding what work needs to be done will help you better negotiate a selling price, especially if you get an estimate on needed repairs or maintenance.

 3. Keep it clean

-Whether you have the car professionally detailed or clean it yourself, make sure it’s spic and span inside and out, advise Driving experts.
-Otherwise, expect potential buyers to wonder if the lack of cleaning translates into lack of maintenance.
+Whether you have the car professionally detailed or clean it yourself, make sure it’s spick-and-span inside and out, advises Driving.
+Otherwise, expect potential buyers to wonder whether the lack of cleaning translates into lack of maintenance.

 4. Know the crucial times in your car’s life

 The ages 16, 21 and 40 are major milestones in most people’s lives.
 Cars first hit a milestone at 36,000 miles or three years, notes Edmunds.
 That’s generally when bumper-to-bumper warranties expire and parts such as brakes need replacement.

 5. Do your online research

-Whether you’re researching your car’s value or planning to sell it online, Popular Mechanics recommends you consider these tips for certain sites:
+Whether you’re researching your car’s value or planning to sell it online, Popular Mechanics recommends you consider these tips for using certain sites:

 For example, if you use eBay Motors, look at what sold and the prices.
 That way you’ll know if your car is in demand.

 Do you have additional tips on selling vehicles?
 Share with us in comments below or on our Facebook page.